vuejs/docs/src/guide/component-slots.md

 </todo-list>
 ```

-Note that the abbreviated syntax for default slot **cannot** be mixed with named slots, as it would lead to scope ambiguity:
+Note that the abbreviated syntax for default slot <b>cannot</b> be mixed with named slots, as it would lead to scope ambiguity:

 ```html
 <!-- INVALID, will result in warning -->